Cabinet Office Briefing Rooms

 The Cabinet Office Briefing Rooms (COBR) are meeting rooms in the Cabinet Office in London.
 These rooms are used for committees which co-ordinate the actions of government bodies in response to national or regional crises, or during overseas events with major implications for the UK.
-It is sometimes referred to as COBRA by media sources.
+It is sometimes referred to as COBRA by media sources, and is pronounced "cobra".

 The facility

 The Cabinet Office Briefing Rooms are a group of meeting rooms in the Cabinet Office at 70 Whitehall in London, often used for different committees which co-ordinate the actions of bodies within the Government of the United Kingdom in response to instances of national or regional crisis, or during events abroad with major implications for the UK.
 It is often referred to as COBRA, although this is not an official term.
 The reason for the different titles is unclear; it may have been confused with other meeting rooms in the Cabinet Office which are not part of the COBR facility.